Skip to main content

 Debugging server functions

-To check output of console.log() placed inside the server functions, open the Logs tab for your app in the Developer Portal.
+To check output of console.log() placed inside the server functions, open the Logs tab for your app in the developer dashboard.

+By enforcing the use of server functions, the App SDK keeps secrets hidden from the client and ensures they are managed securely.
 In the example above, we used a hardcoded API token.
-That might be sufficient for testing or simple use cases, but most of the time you’ll want to perform actions on behalf of the Attio user.
-For that, the App SDK offers a built-in system for managing authentication for you.
+This may be sufficient for testing or simple use cases, but most of the time you’ll want to perform actions on behalf of the Attio user.
+For these cases, Attio offers a built-in ‘connections’ system for dynamically managing authentication and storing secrets Read more about how to use connections in Authenticating to external services.